cocos/cocos-docs/en/scripting/pooling.md

 ## The considerations of cc.NodePool

-When you constantly get and return objects, `addChild` and `removeFromParent` will be constantly executed on objects by `cc.NodePool`, which may leading to performance degradations.
-Although the impact is usually not significant, when operating Node Pools in large quantities and frequently, such as making shooting game danmaku, it can cause serious performance degradations on medium and low-end machines.
+When you get and return nodes, `addChild` and `removeFromParent` will be constantly executed on nodes by `cc.NodePool`, when operating Node Pools in large quantities and frequently, such as making shooting game danmaku, which may still lead to performance degradation on low-end device.

-In addition to performance, continuous execution of `removeFromParent` and `addChild` can also cause the object's default rendering order to change.
-To avoid this, it is recommended to use `setSiblingIndex` to specify the index of the object.
+In addition to performance, continuous execution of `removeFromParent` and `addChild` can also cause the default rendering order of nodes to change.
+If necessary, you can call `setSiblingIndex` to modify the index of nodes.